-It is the student's responsibility to keep SCC, SFCC and/or the IEL advised of current address(es).
+It is the student's responsibility to keep SCC, SFCC and/or the off-campus centers, advised of current address(es).

 A student's correct home, e-mail and/or local address are important on all of his or her college records.
 Students will receive material through mail or e-mail.